 You probably don’t need us to tell you that marketing is essential to a successful store.
 Whichever your niche is, there’s one channel that you’re almost guaranteed to find helpful: a store blog.

 Shopify will help you set up a basic blog with a built-in engine.
-The post creation features are pretty standard: you can control text formatting, featured images, and search engine previews.
+The post creation features are pretty standard: you can control text formatting, featured imagesA featured image, also known as a post thumbnail, is an image that represents the contents of a WordPress post...
+More, and search engine previews.

 However, Shopify doesn’t offer a lot of back-end editing features: